benjamm22/TestGASUE4/README.md

  -------------------------------------------------------------------------------------------------------------------------------------
  ## GAS Usage:

- Currently, source has 3 attributes -> MoveSpeed which is used to override our Character Movement Component others are WIP
+ Currently, source has 3 attributes -> MoveSpeed is used to override our Character Movement Component others are WIP

  Targeting is WIP